You thought 2011 was tough?

-Downbeat earnings from Oracle Corp in late December shook confidence in the tech sector's health just ahead of the quarterly earnings season's start in January.
-Oracle joined a growing list of companies, including some of technology's biggest names, whose results and outlooks set off alarm bells.
+Last week, downbeat earnings from Oracle Corp ORCL.O shook confidence in the tech sector's health before the quarterly earnings season's start in January.
+Oracle joined a growing list of companies, including some of technology's biggest names, whose results and outlooks have set off alarm bells.

 Next year, S&P 500 earnings are seen rising 9.9 percent, down from an estimate of 13 percent in October.

 Graphics: Global markets in 2011: Volatile and Unpredictable r.reuters.com/xut75s